DoubleStyx/Krysalis/README.md

-Here's the refined `README.md` for your project with enhanced clarity, formatting, and added details:

----

 # Krysalis

 Krysalis is a high-performance VR renderer for [Resonite](https://resonite.com/), built as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod.
 It replaces the default Unity renderer in Resonite, adding support for modern rendering techniques tailored for VR applications.
 Krysalis is also a key prerequisite for a butterfly.